Table of Contents

 Q4: Do AP tests and SAT Subject Tests cover the same material?

-A: No, AP tests and SAT Subject Tests cover different material.
+A: No, AP tests and SAT Subject Tests cover different material and that another main difference between sat and ap.
 AP tests are designed to measure mastery of college-level material after completing an advanced high school course, while SAT Subject Tests measure knowledge in a specific subject area at any level of education.

 Q5: Do colleges prefer AP tests or SAT Subject Tests?